Simulation framework

 Enforce boundary conditions after changes

-This function fills the ghost cells with values from the physical domain.
-For periodic BCs, those originate from the other side; for outflow BCs, they are copied from the edge of the physical domain.
+This function fills the ghost cells with values from the physical domain to achieve certain behaviors.
 This function must be executed at each timestep.
+In particular:

 Convert primitive to conserved variables